- **NEW** ‘Around the world in 33 years and 7 months’

 For my talks I use PowerPoint including video (I have all my own projection equipment) and am comfortable talking to groups of all sizes: from small clubs meeting in halls or pubs, to a 200 seater auditorium.
 To assist with viewing of the PowerPoint slides it is important that venues for daylight talks have the capability to reduce natural light.
 I do not use PowerPoint for my BAPS talk.

-Charges: for small groups I charge £65 for 2019, and £70 for 2020, plus travel costs, currently at 35p a mile, from north Essex.
+Charges: for regular groups I charge £70, valid for talks given to end of 2020, plus travel costs, currently at 35p a mile, from north Essex.
 Payment is due at the end of the talk.
 Please contact me to discuss your needs for larger groups.

 A Year in Beekeeping

 I have been keeping bees for over 20 years.
 Using a real beehive as a prop, supported by videos and slides, I talk about a year in beekeeping, explaining what needs attention month by month, and talking through the seasons from a beekeeper’s perspective.

 I talk about some amazing ways in which bees have featured in our history and cover some of the current questions about falling numbers of bees, and what we can all do to help them thrive.